THE TWILIT TEN:

 The appearance of Tommy “Tiny” Lister jr. and Chris Tucker as Cherry’s hulking partner, Winston-whose huge size evoked David Prowse’s equally huge Darth Vader in the STAR WARS Classic Trilogy in an implicit affirmation of Cherry’s implicit link to Lucas-and the doomed and implicitly Spielberg linked Beaumont Livingston, respectively, also affirmed the implicit Lucas supporting intent of the film, for Lister jr. and Tucker had played the President of Earth and Ruby Rhod, respectively, the year before in the equally implicitly hopeful and Lucas supporting, twilit, allegorical and CGI enhanced Luc Besson film THE FIFTH ELEMENT (1997).
 The fact that Brown’s stewardess job with Cabo Air kept her constantly flying back and forth between L.A. and Cabo San Lucas delivering money for O.D. from his Mexican gun importer Mr. Walker reaffirmed the film’s implicit interest in Lucas, for Cabo San Lucas and Mr. Walker openly linked Brown to Lucas and a dedicated and determined young Jedi Knight named Luke Skywalker.

 Thus, it was fitting that the embodiment of a new era of daylit and CGI enhanced Skyrocking film art was played by Grier, as she was a popular film actress in the sizzlin’, sunlit and pre-TZ disaster Seventies who had no link to the TZ disaster or those most responsible for it.
 It was also fitting that Tarantino linked Brown and Cherry more positively to the popular allegorical music of the Sixties and Seventies throughout the film while continuing to link Louis, Melanie and O.D. to the music of the Sixties and Seventies with his usual ironic and bitter fury.
 For the more positive musical link to Brown and Cherry affirmed the more hopeful tone of JACKIE BROWN, and prepared audiences for another determined heroine linked positively to the film and musical art of the Seventies in his next film.
-Significantly, however, Tarantino’s implicit enthusiasm for Lucas and a brave new era of CGI enhanced film art disappeared after experiencing the first two films of the STAR WARS Tragic Trilogy, for he implicitly roasted Lucas and implicitly affirmed his fondness for Lynch when he reunited with Bender, Madsen, Menke, Thurman, Michael Bowen-who played the Stan “the Man” Lee evoking LAPD Detective Mark Dargas in JACKIE BROWN-and Michael Parks-who played the implicitly Clint Eastwood linked Texas Ranger Earl “Quick Draw” McGraw in FROM DUSK TO DAWN-for more non-linear vengeance in the twilit, allegorical, non-linear, CGI free and Ozian themed indie film KILL BILL VOLUME 1 (2004).
+Significantly, however, Tarantino’s implicit enthusiasm for Lucas and a brave new era of CGI enhanced film art disappeared after experiencing the first two films of the STAR WARS Tragic Trilogy, for he implicitly roasted Lucas and implicitly affirmed his fondness for Lynch when he reunited with Bender, Madsen, Menke, Thurman, Michael Bowen-who played the Stan “the Man” Lee evoking LAPD Detective Mark Dargas in JACKIE BROWN-and Michael Parks-who played the implicitly Clint Eastwood linked Texas Ranger Earl “Quick Draw” McGraw in FROM DUSK TO DAWN-for more non-linear vengeance in the twilit, allegorical, non-linear, CGI free and Ozian themed indie docufeature film KILL BILL VOLUME 1 (2004), released on September 29, 2003.

 “When do you want to die?”